 The origins of Halloween go back centuries, and Halloween in Spain is a real mixture of the traditional and modern.
 From trick or treaters, costume parties, zombie theatre to family gatherings at the local cemetery and church services to honour the lives of loved ones.

-”Truco o trato” (trick and treat) is relatively new to Spain even 20 years ago it wasn’t common place to see children with their parents knocking of doors looking for sweets, but now it has been adopted as another calendar event with schools and business adopting the theme and making their own celebrations.
+”Truco o trato” (trick or treat) is relatively new to Spain – even 20 years ago it wasn’t common to see children with their parents, knocking on doors begging for sweets, but now it has been adopted as another annual event, with schools and business adopting the theme and making their own celebrations.

 Here’s the key dates that surround Halloween in Spain: